Zuricho/ProteinDesignLabs/README.md

 This list serves as a public reference for labs engaged in computational protein design research.
 While we've made every effort to be comprehensive, our knowledge may be limited.
 We welcome suggestions for additions – please feel free to open new issues, and we'll update the list accordingly.

 > 📝 Note: The initial list was inspired by @[Zuricho](https://github.com/Zuricho)'s post on [Zhihu](https://zhuanlan.zhihu.com/p/710644612) in Chinese.
 The current version has been expanded and formatted with the assistance of @[Leo-T-Zang](https://github.com/Leo-T-Zang).
-> For labs in Mainland China, please refer to the original Zhihu post [here](https://zhuanlan.zhihu.com/p/710553716).